Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Devices.md

 ### Capabilities

 Aside from a number of standardized fields, such as `product` and `manufacturer`, a Device description can contain a [`capabilities`](../api/UnityEngine.InputSystem.Layouts.InputDeviceDescription.html#UnityEngine_InputSystem_Layouts_InputDeviceDescription_capabilities) string in JSON format.
-This string describes characteristics which help the Input System with interpreting the data coming from a Device, and mapping it to Control representations.
+This string describes characteristics which help the Input System to interpret the data coming from a Device, and map it to Control representations.
 Not all Device interfaces will report Device capabilities.
 Examples of interface-specific Device capabilities are [HID descriptors](HID.md).
-WebGL, Android and Linux use similar mechanisms to report available Controls on connected gamepads.
+WebGL, Android, and Linux use similar mechanisms to report available Controls on connected gamepads.

 ### Matching

 [`InputDeviceMatcher`](../api/UnityEngine.InputSystem.Layouts.InputDeviceMatcher.html) instances handle matching an [`InputDeviceDescription`](../api/UnityEngine.InputSystem.Layouts.InputDeviceDescription.html) to a registered layout.
 Each matcher loosely functions as a kind of regular expression.
 Each field in the description can be independently matched with either a plain string or regular expression.
 Matching is case-insensitive.
-For a matcher to apply, all its individual expressions have to match.
+For a matcher to apply, all of its individual expressions have to match.

-Matchers can be added to any layout by calling [`InputSystem.RegisterLayoutMatcher`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RegisterLayoutMatcher_System_String_UnityEngine_InputSystem_Layouts_InputDeviceMatcher_).
+You can add matchers to any layout by calling [`InputSystem.RegisterLayoutMatcher`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RegisterLayoutMatcher_System_String_UnityEngine_InputSystem_Layouts_InputDeviceMatcher_).
 You can also supply them when registering a layout.

 ```CSharp
 // Register a new layout and supply a matcher for it.